-I am sharing my experience of sending the same email from HubSpot and MailChimp.
-We look at each step in the process of creating, testing, and sending the email from the free versions of both the email marketing service providers.
+I have been asked many times to compare Mailchimp and HubSpot.
+So, here I am sharing my experience of sending the same email from HubSpot and MailChimp.
+We look at each step in the process of creating, testing, and sending the email in this detailed comparison of email marketing services.

 We did another experimental comparison: Which is Better: PandaDoc or Proposify?
 Do check it out.

 HuSpot’s CRM got popular in no time mainly because it offers all the necessary features and functions for free and it supports unlimited users.